waketzheng/carstino/README.md

 # Carstino
-This is a repo about init my
+This is a repo about init my dev environment

 1. a script to init my development environment at a new machine.
 2. Some useful scripts for linux os system.